Job Search Articles

 Remember that job searching is ultimately about building connections and demonstrating value.
 Every interaction is an opportunity to learn, grow, and potentially open doors for future opportunities.

-What's the ideal length for a LinkedIn message to a hiring manager?
+What's the ideal length for a message to a hiring manager?

-Keep initial LinkedIn messages under 300 characters to ensure they display well on mobile devices.
-For email, aim for 150-200 words maximum.
+Keep initial LinkedIn messages under 300 characters to ensure they display well on mobile.
+For emails, aim for 150-200 words—concise enough to be read quickly but detailed enough to show value.

-Should I connect with a hiring manager on LinkedIn before messaging them?
+Should I connect with a hiring manager on LinkedIn before or after messaging?

 How many times should I follow up if I don't hear back?